ASCAP Music License: 2026 Guide to Costs and Legal Compliance

 Restaurant/Club 150+ occupancy + Live Music $1,500 - $2,500+

-Hidden Fees and Ways to Save on Your ASCAP License
+Hidden Fees with Your ASCAP License

 When you look at the total cost, the “base price” is only part of the story.
 There are specific rules that can either add to your bill or help you save money.